Without a doubt, tiny clothes are the most fun gift to buy when shopping for a new baby! AmIright?

 But let’s be real.
 Most of us end up with tons of cute clothes for the first 6 months of our babies’ lives.
 Then, before you know it, the clothes train reaches the end of the line (unless, of course, you’re fortunate enough to receive bins of hand-me-downs from family and friends)!

-We were given clothes that helped carry Jack through his first summer.
+We were gifted with clothes that helped carry Jack through his first summer.
 Then, one fateful day in late August, I suddenly realized that Autumn was just around the corner!

 Jack was growing out of his summer wardrobe and barely had a stitch of clothing for the fast-approaching cool weather.